singhesha/singhesha.github.io/index.md

 ### A little about me
-I am a 3rd year CS major at Georgia Institute of Technology.
+I am a 3rd year Computer Science major at Georgia Institute of Technology.
+My concentration is Information Internetworks and Intelligence.

-### Skills